jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 # Practice: Context Provider with Dynamic Value Practice

 In our previous practice, we have created our context and consumed it in our `Detail` component.
-Let's now make this a more dynamic and show you how context can be used!
+Let's now make our value more dynamic and show you how context can be used!

 In this practice, you will: